Quickly Pinpoint SQL Server Performance Issues with SolarWinds Database Performance Analyzer

 - Anomaly Detection – Know when there is a performance issue outside the norm as opposed to focusing on purely high metrics

 - Simplicity – Understand poorly performing code in a graphical manner with supporting metrics to prevent finger pointing, but rather focus the team on solving the problem

-- Recommendations – Valuable recommendations to correct problematic code
+- Recommendations – Valuable recommendations to correct problematic code and indexes

 SolarWinds Database Performance Analyzer Enterprise Dashboard